AAW Halcyon Sound Impressions

 Unlike the Halcyon, it uses a gen 1 transformer and a quad electrostatic group for the top-end, 4 BAs for the mids, and a smaller dual-diaphragm 6mm push-pull isobaric woofer (dynamic).
 The Halcon uses only 2 BA for the mids but a larger 10mm graphene diaphragm woofer for the low-end.

-The other key difference between the two is the Halcyon’s BassFlow system allowing 3 different sound signatures.
+The other key difference between the two is that Halcyon’s BassFlow system allowing 3 different sound signatures.
 The Canary FR, like the Wavaya Octa, is fixed with no filter system.

 Both have similar tips with a single silicone and foam and I would recommend the foam for both if you are going to stick with the stock tips.
 For 3rd party, I would go SpinFit with the Halcyon and Final E for the Canary.